Habits for a healthy life

 To sum it up, the healthy person wakes up with the sun and drinks plenty of water upon rising.
 They do some form of movement after morning hygiene, and keep their breakfast light.
 The last and largest meal is eaten at noon or 2pm the latest.
 The rest of the day is then dedicated to work and digestion.
 Dinner is skipped, and some form of stretching movement is done during the evening before retiring.
 Plenty of water is taken before going to bed at 10 o'clock.
 With the stomach empty, the mind clear, and the muscles toned from stretching, the sleep becomes sweet.

 Perhaps you have noticed that I made no remark advising to keep away from poisons such as tobacco, alcohol, and rich foods.
 These axioms are too elementary.
 Happiness is not found in the pursuit of pleasure.
 One finds it in health, purpose, and filling a place in their community.
 May this article help you grow into the mighty person you will inevitably become.
-If you found this article useful, don't forget to subscribe.
-I put out new information all the time.
+If you found this article useful, please support me by subscribing.
+I put out empowering information all the time.